sarahsavage/Savage_Analytics_Engineer_Portfolio/sql_and_snowflake/README.md

 a dataset with a few different career progressions based on title and median salary.
 Then, I created a data model using Jaccard similarity to match up courses with relevant jobs based on similarity.

-The final state of this project would be to create a recommender engine so that a user can search for a specific job title or career path and see what courses will best prepare them for that job.
+The final state of this project would be to create a recommender engine which would allow a user to search for a specific job title or career path and see what courses will best prepare them for that job.
 A future iteration might be to allow users to create a portfolio of skills they already have and skills learned from successful completion of courses and then run a gap analysis between their current skillset and what is required in a particular job, to recommend